sarisabban/SinfNet/README.md

 4. Check all images to make sure the the annotations are correct, and to correct minor errors.

-5. Translate the text files into .xml files
+5. Translate the text files into .xml files.

 ## Funders:
 * [Experiment](https://experiment.com/)